doerrfeldbill/phase/README.md

 # phase 🌘
 #### The moon is pretty *lit*.
 But just how lit is it?
-This simple one page site uses an open API to visually represent the phases of the moon.
-I built it to demo an introductory lesson on practical API use cases.
-This is a personal project and not intended for commercial use.
+This simple one page site visually represents the current phase of the moon.
+I built it to demo an introductory example of practical API use cases.
 [View it here](https://doerrfeldbill.github.io/phase/)

 🌘🌓🌔🌕🌖🌗🌒

 [![](LITNESS.png)](https://doerrfeldbill.github.io/phase/)

 ## About
 **phase** calls the [Farmsense API](http://www.farmsense.net/api/) to display moon data.
 The Farmsense API is a free-to-use open API that returns useful moon phase and illumination data.
 After much research, it was the only free service I could find that returned the data I wanted.

 ## How it Works
 Given a unix timstamp, Farmsense returns information on the current moon phase, illumination percentage, and colloquial phase name.
+Depending on what the API returns, the script loads different images to reflect the current moon illumination.

 I also added a little bit of my own scientific interpretation on how lit the moon is:

 0% : Woah.
 The moon is srsly not lit.
 0% - 10% : The moon is like, not lit at all.